Kitz ADSL Broadband Information

 ~ Header Error Control (HEC)

-A CRC algorithm used for checking and correcting an error in an ATM cell header.
+A CRC type of algorithm used for checking and correcting an error in an ATM cell header.
 HEC has single bit error correction and multiple bit error detection capabilities.
 ATM equipment checks for an error and if possible will correct it.

 A simplified example would be